hgholami/GeneticAlgorithm/readme.txt

 Set: 3B

 Percentage complete: 70%
-Completed partway through step 8 of assignment:
+Completed up to part c of step 8 of assignment:

 City and Tour classes have been fully implemented.